Pepper Funeral Home, Germantown

 Aerial of Germantown, c.
 1955

 This 1940 map was used to define magisterial districts.
-I include it here
+We include it here

 because it clearly defines exactly where the county line is (was?) thru Germantown.